-Sullivan County Public Health Services provides a monthly immunization clinic on the second Wednesday of every month from 5pm to 7pm at the Gladys Olmsted Building, 50 Community Lane, Liberty.
-Due to the ongoing COVID-19 pandemic, appointments are required for the immunization clinic.
+Sullivan County Public Health provides a monthly immunization clinic on the second Tuesday of every month from 3pm to 6pm at the Gladys Olmsted Building, 50 Community Lane, Liberty.
+Appointments are required for the immunization clinic.
 Please call us at (845) 292-5910, ext.
 0 for more information, or to schedule an appointment.

 Childhood Diseases are Preventable

 Visit the Immunization FAQ for answers to the most frequently asked questions.

 In addition, check the Fact Sheet on Vaccine-Preventable Childhood Diseases for a better idea as to what it is you are protecting your child against.

 - The major childhood diseases are dangerous and can be crippling or even deadly.
 But they can be prevented with a complete series of immunizations.

 - Start at birth and continue to follow the schedule provide in the table below.

 - Bring your child's official immunization card to every visit with a health care provider or WIC center.

 - If you have children 5 years of age or younger, ask your doctor if they should be screened for lead poisoning.

 for children and adolescents